maxgrafik/QuickDocs.novaextension/README.md

 Select an HTML tag or CSS property in the editor and choose **Editor → Quick Docs → Show Definition**.
 This opens the according page from developer.mozilla.org in your browser.

-You can also search MDN by selecting **Editor → Quick Docs → Search …**
+By choosing **Editor → Quick Docs → Search …** you may search
+* MDN Web Docs, if the current file is HTML, CSS or Javascript
+* PHP.net, if the current file is PHP

 ## Disclaimer

-This Nova extension is neither affiliated with, supported nor endorsed by MDN or the Mozilla Foundation.
+This Nova extension is neither affiliated with, supported nor endorsed by MDN or the Mozilla Foundation, PHP.net or the PHP Group.